 How to Create a Diversity and Inclusion Communication Plan

 We live in a world where your average office is a melting pot of people from different cultures and backgrounds.
-Not only are we experiencing a greater diversity of ethnic backgrounds, a growing number of organizations are seeing more women rising to positions of authority.
+Not only are we experiencing a greater diversity of ethnic backgrounds, but a growing number of organizations are also seeing more women in the workplace rising to positions of authority.